acop1/tradingBot/README.md

   #which uses price moving averages to predict the directionality of the stock.
   #It also contains the accuracy function which predicts how well the model
   #performed.

+#trading_bot.py
+  #this file contains the code used to program the bot through lumibot.
+It also has
+  #several strategies implemented using stop-loss and gain thesholds.
+Each model
+  #is implemented in a different function.
+The output is displayed as a timeline
+  #and a tearsheet.
+The only parameters here that need to be changed are the dates,
+  #ticker name, cash at risk, and strategy name.

+#finbert_utils.py
+  #this file contains the machine learning model that turns strings of news into
+  #sentiment value.
+It will take in a string(s) input and output the sentiment and
+  #probability of that sentiment being accurate.